YouEclipse/waka-box-go/README.md

 ## 💻 Setup

 ### 🎒 Prep work
-1. Create a new public GitHub Gist (https://gist.github.com/)
+1. Create a new public GitHub Gist with name `📊 Weekly development breakdown` (https://gist.github.com/)
 1. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
 1. Create a WakaTime account (https://wakatime.com/signup)
 1. In your WakaTime profile settings (https://wakatime.com/settings/profile) ensure `Display coding activity publicly` and `Display languages, editors, operating systems publicly` are checked.